 There are many delightful heritage gardens within easy driving distance of Mount Brandon Cottages.
 We would suggest to follow the Carlow Garden Trail and visit jewels such as:

 - Kilmokea Manor and Gardens, Great Island, Co.
 Wexford.

 - Johnstown Castle Museum of Agriculture, Rural life and Gardens, Wexford.

 - The Irish National Heritage Park, Wexford.

-And if you fancy something completely different, come and check out “The Devils Menu”.
-John Whelan runs this boutique cookery school, which is just a spit away from us, using local produce, wild flowers as well as foraged spices and herbs.
+And if you fancy something completely different, come and check out “The Devils Menu” (http://www.thedevilsmenu.ie/).
+John Whelan runs a boutique cookery school, which is just a spit away from us, using local produce, wild flowers as well as foraged spices and herbs.
 John will bring you on a journey of flavour, colour, aromas and cuisines from around the world and share with you his experience as well as invaluable kitchen tips.
-Contact John on 086 663 5100.
+To contact John ring 085-1148170.

 Graiguenamanagh boasts many fine musicians, and traditional music is a regular attraction in many of the local pubs.

 Browse the images below of some of the things to see in Kilkenny while staying with Mount Brandon Self Catering Cottages.